alex0rpi/Web-veterans-hoquei-fcb/readme.md

 npm run sass:watch
 ```

-You can add Bootstrap variables to the `bootstrap.scss` file.
-You can look at the file `node_modules/bootstrap/dist/scss/_variables.scss` for a list of all the variables.
+One can add Bootstrap variables to the `bootstrap.scss` file.
+Just look at the file `node_modules/bootstrap/dist/scss/_variables.scss` for a list of all the variables.
 Do NOT edit the `variables.scss` file directly, as it will be overwritten when you update Bootstrap.

-To add your own custom styles, use the `styles.scss` file.
+To add one's own custom styles, use the `styles.scss` file.